Sausage Party: Plot

-Meanwhile, at the shopper's house, Frank's two best friends, Carl and Barry, are horrified to see the shopper cooking the foods.
-Barry and Carl attempt to flee through an open window, but Carl is stabbed and sliced in half.
-Barry escapes and encounters a human drug addict, who becomes able to communicate with his groceries, one of them being Gum, a brilliant, Stephen Hawking-like wad of chewing gum, after injecting himself with bath salts.
+Meanwhile, at Camille's house, Frank's two best friends, Carl and Barry, are horrified to see the shopper cooking the foods.
+Carl is stabbed to death as he tries to flee through an open window with Barry.
+Afterwards, Barry encounters a human drug addict, who becomes able to communicate with his groceries (one of them being Gum a Stephen Hawking-like wad of chewing gum) after injecting himself with bath salts.
 The bath salts wear off and the addict prepares to cook Barry, but he accidentally burns himself and Barry yanks his shoelaces, making him slip and causing a hanging battle axe to fall and decapitate him.

-Frank's friends disapprove of his skepticism of the Great Beyond.
-He discovers a cookbook beyond the freezer section and reveals its contents to the store's inhabitants.
-They panic at first, but Frank's condescending tone and failure to offer a positive alternative prompt them to cling even more strongly to their beliefs, and his claims and evidence are dismissed.
+Frank reunites with his friends, but they separate again when they along with Brenda disapprove of his skepticism of the Great Beyond.
+He reaches the Dark Aisle, and discovers a cookbook beyond the freezer section.
+He reveals its contents to the store's inhabitants who panic at first, but Frank's condescending tone and failure to offer a positive alternative prompt them to cling even more strongly to their beliefs, and his claims and evidence are dismissed.
 Suddenly, Barry, Gum and the other groceries from the addict's home return with the man's severed head, proving that the humans can be killed.
+Barry apologizes to Frank for not helping him when he fell out of the cart.
 The group drugs the human shoppers and employees with toothpicks laced with bath salts, whereupon a battle begins.
 Several humans are gruesomely killed by the now unified groceries while Douche takes control of the store manager, Darren, and uses the human's body to take a bite out of Frank's torso.
 Brenda saves Frank as Barry and the other groceries catch Douche and Darren in a garbage pail strapped to propane tanks.
 They are then launched out of the store as the tanks explode, killing them both.
 Afterwards, the inhabitants celebrate their victory with a massive orgy.

-In the film's epilogue, Frank and his friends visit Firewater, who has had a psychedelic experience with Gum and discovered that their world is not what they think: they are merely animated characters voiced by actors in another dimension.
-Gum has constructed a portal to this dimension and the group travel there to confront their creators.
+In an epilogue, Frank and his friends visit Firewater, who has had a psychedelic experience with Gum and discovered that their world is not what they think: they are merely animated characters voiced by actors in another dimension.
+When, Gum has constructed a portal to this dimension and the group travel there to confront their creators.